Who made Garth Crooks' team of the week?

 Did you know?
 Liverpool have conceded the second-fewest number of shots against them (135) after Manchester City (105).
 They stopped Aston Villa registering a single shot on target in a league match for the first time since December 2019.

 Antonio Rudiger: Regular readers will know how highly I rate Rudiger.
 The Germany international has been outstanding for Chelsea for some time.
-He made my team of the season and if he keeps playing the way he is at the moment, he's odds on to do it again.
+He made my team of the season and if he keeps playing the way he is at the moment, he's odds-on to do it again.

 His performance against a stubborn Leeds, who were to some extent responsible for their own downfall, was quite brilliant.
 There is some speculation Rudiger might still have contractual issues with Chelsea.
 If that is the case I suggest they solve them very quickly.